chrisross10/Trains/README.md

 ## Data text file

-You can point the application to any other data file by specifying the relative or full path in the command line
+If you want to add another data file, simply place the file into the ```data``` folder, build and run the container again.
+You can then point the application to that file by specifying the path in the command line

 ## Commands